kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 3. **Regular Channels (Top Half)**
    - On each pulse of the **Regular trigger** signal, the ADC begins scanning a set of "regular" channels in a specific order.
-   - The diagram’s example shows a sequence: **CH0 → CH3 → CH1 → CH2**.
+   - The diagram's example shows a sequence: **CH0 → CH3 → CH1 → CH2**.
      - You see four diamond shapes in a row labeled CH0, CH3, CH1, CH2.
-   - After the entire sequence completes, the **EOCFLG** (End‐Of‐Conversion flag) for the regular group goes high to indicate **all** of those channels have finished converting.
+   - After the entire sequence completes, the **EOCFLG** (End-Of-Conversion flag) for the regular group goes high to indicate **all** of those channels have finished converting.
    - Then, at the next Regular trigger pulse, the same set of channels (CH0, CH3, CH1, CH2) is scanned again.

 4. **Injection Channels (Bottom Half)**
    - Separate from the regular channels, **injection channels** are triggered by an **Injection trigger** signal (shown further down in the figure).
-   - The diagram’s example shows the injection scan sequence: **CH4 → CH6 → CH5**.
+   - The diagram's example shows the injection scan sequence: **CH4 → CH6 → CH5**.
      - Three diamond shapes labeled CH4, CH6, CH5 appear in order.
    - After the entire injection sequence completes, its **EOCFLG** (sometimes called JEOC or a separate flag) goes high to indicate completion of the injection group.
    - Each new Injection trigger pulse initiates a new scan of channels CH4, CH6, CH5.